AMKuperus/codeStash/README.md

   - randomColor-function (Hex) for PHP.
   - passwordChecks function usefull for checking passwords
       - passLength() -> length (min and max combined)
+      - passContains() -> check if there is small letter/capital/digit/spec-char